 Some pre-existing medical conditions are known to severely worsen at high altitude and be difficult to adequately treat on the ground, leading to more serious consequences.
 It is imperative that you discuss your pre-existing medical condition/s with your doctor.
 We understand certain medications are reported to aid acclimatizing to high altitude.
 Please discuss these options with your doctor.

-During your trip.
+During your trip:

 While travelling with us you’ll experience the vast array of wonderful food available in this region.
-Your group leader will be able to suggest restaurants to try during your trip.
+Your group leader or local representative will be able to suggest restaurants to try during your trip.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule, our groups tend to eat dinner together to enable you to taste a larger variety of dishes and enjoy each other’s company.
 There’s no obligation to do this though.

 Please let us know your diet requirements before your trip starts.